 - Excessive absenteeism/tardiness. - Unsafe or unsatisfactory behavior in the classroom, laboratory, or clinical site. - Illegal, inappropriate, or unethical conduct.
-This includes, but not limited to: Cheating on examinations; plagiarism in assignments or homework; inappropriate clothing; vulgar language; fighting; and disrespect for other people and property. - Refusal to participate in assigned class projects and field trips. - Insubordination. - Failure to follow grooming policies. - Sound or video recording at the school or any of the clinical agencies without the written permission of PITC and the clinical agency official authorized personnel. - Students are prohibited from carrying any kind of weapons or firearms, concealed or open, anywhere at the school premises; anyone found to have them will be immediately terminated without any provision to come back to school in the future. - Disruption of a class or school operation, and/or inciting others to do so.
+(This includes, but not limited to: Cheating on exams, quizzes, or other assessments, plagiarism in assignments or homework; inappropriate clothing; vulgar language; fighting; and disrespect for other people and property). - Refusal to participate in assigned class projects and field trips. - Insubordination. - Any loud language, yelling or disrespectful behavior directed towards another student, staff, or faculty member may result in immediate termination. - Failure to follow grooming policies. - Sound or video recording at the school or any of the clinical agencies without the written permission of PITC and the clinical agency official authorized personnel. - Students are prohibited from carrying any kind of weapons or firearms, concealed or open, anywhere at the school premises; anyone found to have them will be immediately terminated without any provision to come back to school in the future. - Disruption of a class or school operation, and/or inciting others to do so.

-PRACTICAL NURSING- CRIMINAL CONVICTION POLICY
+PRACTICAL NURSING-CRIMINAL CONVICTION POLICY